vicramon/ember-tutorial/chapters/ember-template.md

 You can specify what are called **actions** on any element in a template.
 Actions will call a function in the controller of the same name:

 ```
-h1 click="gotClicked" Click me
+h1 click="tickle" Tickle Me
 ```

-This would call a `gotClicked` method in the controller.
+This would call a `gotClicked` method in the controller when a user clicks on the `h1`.
 The method must be defined inside an `actions` object:

 ```
 App.MyController = Ember.Controller.extend

   actions:
-    gotClicked: -> alert('you got me!')
+    tickle: -> alert('hahaha')
 ```

 ## The Link-To Helper